bbauska/ibm-intermediate-web-dev/README.md

 hosting package you select will typically include instructions on installing the software, which will require downloading and uploading the software or using a quick installation method.
-Using a managed WordPress hosting account, you\'ll be able to install and use the software immediately.
+Using a managed WordPress hosting account, you&apos;ll be able to install and use the software immediately.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->